HMJiangGatech/huge/cran-comments.md

   Found the following files/directories:
   'default5.eps'

-  I have no idea where this file comes from, there is not such a file in huge package.
-Maybe it comes from the pdf of vignettes.
+  I have no idea where does this file come from.
+There isn't such file in the package.
+It may come from the pdf of vignettes.

 * checking installed package size ...
 NOTE installed size is 9.8Mb